io7lab/IO7FuPython/README.md

 # IO7 Framework for Micropython(esp32)

 With this library, the developer can create an IO7 ESP32 IOT devices with Micropython.
-This consists of two modules. the ComMgr and the IO7FuPython.

 ## A. IO7FuPython